Skip to content

 • Our school administration documents incidents in Skyward according to State requirements.

-• Students involved in incidents of bullying as targets, aggressors, or witnesses receive support for their individual needs which may include suicide risk assessments, counseling and mental health services (i.e. school mental health team, JFEC, MHAP), Functional Behavior Assessment (FBA), Behavior Intervention Plan (BIP), a student wellness plan and/or parent/guardian contact—recognizing that targets, aggressors, and witnesses of bullying are more susceptible to school problems.
+• Students involved in incidents of bullying as targets, aggressors, or witnesses receive support for their individual needs, counseling and mental health services (i.e. school mental health team, JFEC, mental health referral, Functional Behavior Assessment (FBA), Behavior Intervention Plan (BIP), a student wellness plan and/or parent/guardian contact—recognizing that targets, aggressors, and witnesses of bullying are more susceptible to school problems.

 • South Jordan promotes the PBIS model and uses the acronym R.A.M.S. which stands for Respectful, Accountable, Motivated, and Safe.
 We use every opportunity to develop these characteristics as well as recognize other similar characteristics such as kindness, conflict resolution, and inclusiveness.